Protecting, promoting and supporting breastfeeding in facilities providing maternity and newborn services

 1 August 2017 – WHO and UNICEF have established recommendations for breastfeeding practices.
 Although every mother decides how to feed her child, this decision is strongly influenced by economic, environmental, social and political factors.
 The Global Breastfeeding Scorecard analyzes indicators on how countries protect, promote and support breastfeeding through funding or policies.

 19 May 2017 -- In the context of a renewed global momentum for improving nutrition and a resultant increased complexity of the nutrition landscape, the Programme Ahttp://webit.who.int/media/images/en_hq/edit_lgreen.gifrea Network on Nutrition developed a fit-for-purpose and coherent nutrition strategy, WHO’s Ambition and Action in Nutrition 2016-2025.
 This has been the first-ever strategic exercise on nutrition undertaken by WHO.
 The strategy was developed in the context of the internal WHO reform.

-20 September 2016 -- The inter-agency team released new joint estimates of child stunting, overweight, underweight, wasting and severe wasting (2016 edition).
-The same methodology as in previous years was applied.
+18 May 2017 -- The inter-agency team released new joint estimates for child stunting, overweight, underweight, wasting and severe wasting (May 2017 edition) using the same methodology as in previous years.
 These new estimates supersede former analyses results published by UNICEF, WHO and the World Bank Group.

 Click on any of the following links to see the corresponding list of nutrition publications: